idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

 # Short Promotional Video

+**Adaptation:** If the user specifies any requirements (style, colors, duration, content, mood, etc.), adapt this workflow accordingly while maintaining the overall structure and flow.

 **When to Use:**
 - User requests making a promotional/marketing/advertisement video
 - Currently in the midst of making a promotional video workflow